1. ElectroBraid® Commitment to Safety

 First, decide where to locate your energizer (also known as a "fencer" or "charger").
 You can use a solar-powered energizer or an AC-powered energizer.
 Solar-powered energizers will require careful planning and installation to ensure reliability.
 Your AC energizer should be shielded from the weather, out of reach of children, and away from flammable material.

 One recommended solution is to place the energizer in a dedicated housing.
 A rough bottomless cabinet mounted on a post will allow for ventilation and weather protection.
-Use an exterior-grade extension cord and ensure the connection is made weather-proof wrapped in electrical tape inside the cabinet.
-The "W" symbol is used to label cords made for outdoor use.
+Use an exterior-grade extension cord and ensure the connection is made weatherproof and wrapped in electrical tape inside the cabinet.
+A "W" symbol is used on retail packaging to indicate cords made for outdoor use.

 Grounding System